GlacierMIP/GlacierMIP3/GlacierMIP3_protocol.md

 ## 5. Requirement for participation <a id="section-5"></a>

 All participants are required, if possible, to provide the requested output ([Section 4](#section-4)) for all prescribed experiments that the model is able to handle (as some models will not be able to simulate glacier advance).
 The minimum requirement for participation is the computation of at least one complete RGI region.
 All data providers will be authors in the envisioned publication.
+If you plan to participate, we ask you to [inform us](mailto:zharry@ethz.ch) before you start the experiments.

 ## 6. GCM data and shuffling of the years <a id="section-6"></a>